 TABLE 2 - RANGE OF APPLICATION

 The public disclosure obligations referred to in this document apply to the Banca Sistema S.p.A.
 Group.

-As at 31.12.2012, the Group comprised the Parent Company, Banca Sistema S.p.A., and the following entities:
+On 31 December 2013, the Banca Sistema Group comprised the Parent Company, Banca Sistema S.p.A., and the following companies: